ydkhatri/mac_apt/README.md

 QUICKLOOK | Reads the QuickLook index.sqlite and carves thumbnails from thumbnails.data RECENTITEMS | Recently accessed Servers, Documents, Hosts, Volumes & Applications from .plist and .sfl files.
 Also gets recent searches and places for each user
-SAFARI | Internet history, downloaded file information, cookies and more from Safari caches SCREENTIME | Reads ScreenTime database for program and app usage SPOTLIGHT | Reads the spotlight index databases SPOTLIGHTSHORTCUTS | User typed data in the spotlight bar & targeted document/app TERMINALSTATE | Reads Terminal saved state files which includes full text content of terminal windows TERMSESSIONS | Reads Terminal (bash & zsh) history & sesions for every user UNIFIEDLOGS | Reads macOS unified logging logs from .tracev3 files
+SAFARI | Internet history, downloaded file information, cookies and more from Safari caches SAVEDSTATE | Gets window titles from Saved Application State info SCREENTIME | Reads ScreenTime database for program and app usage SPOTLIGHT | Reads the spotlight index databases SPOTLIGHTSHORTCUTS | User typed data in the spotlight bar & targeted document/app SUDOLASTRUN | Gets last time sudo was used and a few other times earlier (if available) TERMINALSTATE | Reads Terminal saved state files which includes full text content of terminal windows TERMSESSIONS | Reads Terminal (bash & zsh) history & sesions for every user UNIFIEDLOGS | Reads macOS unified logging logs from .tracev3 files